How To Get A South Dakota Certificate of Exemption [2023 Guide]

 After registering, a sales tax number will be provided by the Department of Revenue.
 This number will be listed on the Certificate of Exemption.

-Filling out the SD EFORM – 1932 is pretty straightforward but is critical for the seller to gather all the information.
+Filling out the SD EFORM – 1932 is pretty straightforward, but it is critical for the seller to gather all the information.

 If audited, the South Dakota Department of Revenue requires the seller to have a correctly filled out SD EFORM – 1932 Certificate of Exemption.
 Without it correctly filled out, the seller could end up owing sales taxes that should have been collected from the buyer in addition to penalties and interest.